 The worth of the customer to you should again impact how your SEO campaign is structured and what else is put in place around it to make it work.

-Successful SEO can often rely as much on your own staff as it does the SEO agency.
+Successful SEO services can often rely as much on your own staff as it does the SEO agency.

 During the life of the campaign, your agency is going to be chasing you for content (especially if you’ve said you’ll write it yourselves), so knowing how likely this work is to get completed is important.